alexcrist/autotone/README.md

 # Autotone

 An open source version of Autotune.
-Currently, this repo is scattered but related projects:
+Currently, this repo is a collection of scattered but related projects:

 ```
 - audio               directory of test audio clips